ExaDisNet Class

-In pyexadis, dislocation networks are defined as instances of the ExaDisNet class from python/pyexadis_base.py.
+ExaDisNet is the fundamental data structure used in pyexadis (python interface to ExaDiS) to represent the dislocation network.
 ExaDisNet is a wrapper class around the internal data structure representation of the dislocation network in ExaDiS, which internally handles memory movements between the different execution spaces (e.g. CPU to GPU).

 An ExaDisNet network can be instantiated in several ways.
 The native way is to provide a cell, an array of nodes, and an array of segments as arguments: